sigmonsays/dotbot/README.md

 If no configuration file is given, the default is assumed to be

      dotbot -c dotbot.yaml link

+To see what needs to be done (pretend mode)

+     dotbot -c dotbot.yaml link -p

+To remove links

+     dotbot unlink

+To see status

+     dotbot status    # Table output
+     dotbot status -j # As json

 # Configuration

 A configuration file is optional if automode is used.